| | |

 I am so pleased with how this dress turned out.
 It’s flowy, easy, and just the perfect dress for summer!

 Let me assure you – I’ve tested this dress thoroughly!
-It sleeps wonderfully on the couch, makes me feel glamorous walking to the mailbox, looks beautiful hanging from the hook on the back of my bathroom door.
+It sleeps wonderfully on the couch, makes me feel glamorous walking to the mailbox, and looks beautiful hanging from the hook on the back of my bathroom door.

 Even better?
 The flowiness of this dress is sooo flattering!
 It hides all the lumps and bumps